12 routes from Fontebona

 ► 20.6km ► ±5:30 hours ► 700m up hill ► 700m down hill

 This hike is, like route 10, a serious daytrip.
 Routes 10 and 11 are characterized by very pretty vistas and follow quite long stretches along rivers.
 Both routes are on the east of Fontebona, but have a different valley as furthest part of the route.
 Route 11 is, compared to route 10, somewhat easier.

 ► 23.4km ► 7 to 8 hours ► 900 m. up hill ► 900 m. down hill

 A stiff hike.
 Because you are an experienced hiker.
-Because you like to climb that intriguing point southwest of Fontebona.
+Because you like to climb that intriguing point southeast of Fontebona.
 Because you like panoramic views.
 And because you don´t mind sweating it out.
-This route description is global, because we did do the hike, without making all the notes.
-But with our explanation it is well doable.
-The route is worth it.
-We at least were very much surprised by the vistas from the Pico Múa: south the Cordillera Cantábrica and Picos de Europa in the east.
-You can cut off a part of the route by starting in Arenas de Beloncio or Cuerrias.
+You will like it, we think.
+We at least were very much surprised by the vistas from the Pico Múa: south the mountain range Cordillera Cantábrica and the Picos de Europa in the east.
+You can cut off a part of the route by beginning in Arenas de Beloncio or Cuerrias.